What are the requirements to participate in Waukee APEX?

 Will I receive college credits for being in School-to-Work?

 Yes.
 The class is through DMACC, so you will receive college credit.
-Each term is worth two college credits.
-If you take School-to-Work through the whole year you will receive eight credits.
+See what is currently listed in the course catalog.

-What kind of information will I learn in "Career Development"?
+What kind of information will I learn in "Career Development" term 1?

 If I get an Internship with School-to-Work, what kind of things will I need to do?